NEWVectors or files. Pick a path.Start →

 Limitations

-• -No native video processing pipeline
+• -No native video ingestion pipeline (frames must be sampled manually)

 • -Limited retrieval and search infrastructure